hmankodiya/PaperImplementations/Neural Machine Translation by Jointly Learning to Align and Translate/Readme.md

-# You know where to find what!!
+# You already know where to find what!!